Kitware/CMake/Help/manual/cmake-buildsystem.7.rst

-As the value of the :prop_tgt:`POSITION_INDEPENDENT_CODE` property of the ``exe1`` target is dependent on the linked libraries (``lib3``), and the edge of linking ``exe1`` is determined by the same :prop_tgt:`POSITION_INDEPENDENT_CODE` property, the dependency graph above is not acyclic.  :manual:`cmake(1)` issues a diagnostic in this case.
+As the value of the :prop_tgt:`POSITION_INDEPENDENT_CODE` property of the ``exe1`` target is dependent on the linked libraries (``lib3``), and the edge of linking ``exe1`` is determined by the same :prop_tgt:`POSITION_INDEPENDENT_CODE` property, the dependency graph above contains a cycle.  :manual:`cmake(1)` issues a diagnostic in this case.

 Output Files
 ------------

 The buildsystem targets created by the :command:`add_library` and :command:`add_executable` commands create rules to create binary outputs.
 The exact output location of the binaries can only be determined at generate-time because it can depend on the build-configuration and the link-language of linked dependencies etc.  ``TARGET_FILE``, ``TARGET_LINKER_FILE`` and related expressions can be used to access the name and location of generated binaries.
 These expressions do not work for ``OBJECT`` libraries however, as there is no single file generated by such libraries which is relevant to the expressions.

 Directory-Scoped Commands
 -------------------------

-The :command:`target_include_directories`, :command:`target_compile_definitions`
+The :command:`target_include_directories`,
+:command:`target_compile_definitions` and
-and :command:`target_compile_options` commands have an effect on only one target at a time.
+:command:`target_compile_options` commands have an effect on only one target at a time.
 The commands :command:`add_definitions`, :command:`add_compile_options` and :command:`include_directories` have a similar function, but operate at directory scope instead of target scope for convenience.

-Psuedo targets
+Psuedo Targets
 ==============

 Some target types do not represent outputs of the buildsystem, but only inputs